khofstadter/khofstadter.com/index.md

 layout: default
 ---

-Hi!
 I work as a researcher, lecturer, freelancer and artist also known as tEdör.
 I am a Hungarian living in England.

-I am currently remaking this website.
+There used to be more on this website.
+I am remaking it.
+I am trying to simply it.

-The main things I am working on now:
+The main things:

 ## now
 - [Enhancing Audio Description II](https://enhancingaudiodescription.com/) (Postdoc @ University of York)